mhammond/pywin32/adodbapi/readme.txt

 Features:
 * 100% DB-API 2.0 (PEP-249) compliant (including most extensions and recommendations).
 * Includes pyunit testcases that describe how to use the module.
-* Fully implemented in Python. -- runs in Python 2.5+ and Python 3.0+
+* Fully implemented in Python. -- runs in current versions of Python 3
 * Licensed under the LGPL license, which means that it can be used freely even in commercial programs subject to certain restrictions.
 * The user can choose between paramstyles: 'qmark' 'named' 'format' 'pyformat' 'dynamic'
 * Supports data retrieval by column name e.g.: